 Ideally, please try to engage in reading with your child every day.
-Reading should be viewed as something that happens all the time and this enables learners to practice, develop, apply, gain confidence and eventually embed their reading skills to become fluent, confident and independent readers.
-It is important that learners practice reading aloud to an audience to develop their fluency, confidence and ability to do this skill.
+It is important at this age that learners continue to practice reading aloud to an audience to develop their fluency, confidence and ability to do this skill.
+Reading should be viewed as something that happens all the time and as an important life skill.
+This practice enables learners to develop, apply, gain confidence and eventually embed their reading skills to become fluent, confident and independent readers.

-At the start of each week, we will provide your child with a book bundle.
-Within this bundle, there will be a selection of books for your child to share at home eg. a chapter book of their own choice, Whole Class Reader (WCR) text and a banded reading book.
-Chapter books will be read over several weeks.
-Any finished texts within the book bundles will be changed on a Monday as and when needed.
+At the start of term, we will provide your child with a book bundle.
+Within this bundle, there will be a selection of books for your child to share at home eg. a chapter book of their own choice, Whole Class Reader text and a non-fiction text.
+These book bundles will be changed on a Monday as and when needed.